 3 feet and above = canceling the activity

-(Beach Tip: Bookmark MagicSeaWeed.com as an invaluable resource so you can make an informed decision when a good beach day would be or you should stay out of the water.)
+(Beach Tip: Bookmark Surfline.com as an invaluable resource so you can make an informed decision when a good beach day would be or you should stay out of the water.)

 When’s the Best Time to Travel to Hawaii – when it’s Not Too Busy?

-Most of the United States have vacation time around June, July and August.
+Most of the United States has vacation time around June, July, and August.
 Some people have up to three months of vacation during the summer months… and of course, Hawaii is a popular destination!
 We mostly get families traveling to Hawaii in the summertime.

 Of course, people also travel to Hawaii during the holidays.
 Most of these are weekends (Labor Day weekend or Memorial Day weekend), and people don’t usually fly just for a weekend.
-Christmas and Thanksgiving holidays aren’t as busy as the summer months, but manta ray dives still get fully booked, so make sure you book your adventure ahead of time when you travel to Hawaii during the holidays.
+Christmas and Thanksgiving holidays aren’t as busy as the summer months, but manta ray dives are still fully booked, so make sure you reserve your adventure when traveling to Hawaii during the holidays.

-In October, Hawaii hosts the Ironman competition; although most fans don’t come here to swim with mantas at that time, it still gets pretty busy in town with 1500-2000 athletes plus their families who come to support them.
+In October, Hawaii hosts the Ironman competition; although most fans don’t come here to swim with mantas then, it still gets pretty busy in town with 1500-2000 athletes plus their families who come to support them.

-In other words: based on tourism movements, your best time to travel to Hawaii would usually be in September, or between November and May.
+In other words, based on tourism movements, the best time to travel to Hawaii is usually in September or between November and May.

 What Time of the Year is there a Higher Probability of Seeing Manta Rays?

-This is for all the geeks out there… I love statistics as it provides us with really good insights on the movements of manta rays and other marine life.
-We’ve been at the manta ray viewing sites for over twenty years now, and that has enabled us to track visitors pretty accurately.
+This is for all the geeks out there… I love statistics as they provide us with good insights into the movements of manta rays and other marine life.
+We’ve been at the manta ray viewing sites for over twenty years now, enabling us to track manta visitors rather accurately.

 When you look at the stats (I’ll guide you through them in the video below), you’ll see manta ray sightings can often differ according to the location and other factors, like the presence of food (plankton) at the viewing sites.
 There’s no accurate way to predict manta ray sightings according to seasons, but we’re dedicated to helping our guests actually meet the mantas… as it’s a truly life-changing experience.